 Answer: To the extent that I am able, I plan to stay energetically involved in activities to improve the law, the legal system, and the administration of justice.
 Such activities would include staying active in the various law-related organizations, continuing to present and plan CLE programs, serving on committees that work to improve the practice of law, and continuing to write about the practice of law.
-After being the Chair of the South Carolina Bar's Practice & Procedure Committee for the past four years, I would also like to continue working to improve the practice and procedure of the legal system in whatever capacity is available to me.
+Having previously served as the Chair of the South Carolina Bar's Practice & Procedure Committee, I would also like to continue working to improve the practice and procedure of the legal system in whatever capacity is available to me.